On Friday, Norman Junior III and myself loaded up our picnic hamper, packed the cool box with brightly coloured Bacardi Breezers and set off for SW19.

 At 12:30, we took our seats on Centre Court and were delighted to discover we had brilliant seats on row 10, to the left of the umpire’s chair, bathed in brilliant sunshine.

-Roger Federer against Marat Safin was the first match and Federer did indeed look impressive in his cream cardigan, with five gold embosssed buttons (signifying the number of his Wimbledon triumphs).
+Roger Federer against Marat Safin was the first match and Federer did indeed look impressive in his cream cardigan, with five gold embossed buttons (signifying the number of his Wimbledon triumphs).
 Federer beat Safin in straight sets and he’s an awesome player.
 It must be soul destroying to play against Federer as the guy never seems to make a mistake and barely seems to be exerting himself.
 Safin tried manfully but rarely looked like breaking Federer’s serve and, after losing a second set tie-break and smashing a racket on his chair, Safin understandably lost heart and Federer triumphed 6-3, 7-6, 6-4.

 After a quick break to play ‘Spot the Celebrity’ in the Royal Box (Prince Michael of Kent, Des Lynam, Michael Parkinson and Trevor Macdonald), it was time for Rafael Nadal.
 When Norman Junior III asked me for my prediction, I loudly said ‘It will be close but I’m going for Schuettler in four sets’ which drew some puzzled looks from our immediate neighbours.